trevisanj/PFANT/README.md

 hydro2
 ```

-will create files such as: thalpha (Figure TODO), thbeta, thgamma etc.
+will create files such as: thalpha (Figure 9), thbeta, thgamma etc.

 #### 3.2.3 Calculate synthetic spectrum